KristinaIlyash/ZDC/README.md

 05.05.2023 -v1
 New file - docker-composev2.yml
-Build in runnig, app is running....works
+Build in runnig, app is running, but service not up this network....works